loopwerk/django-generic-notifications/README.md

 send_notification_digests(frequency=DailyFrequency, dry_run=False)
 ```

-## Admin Integration

-While the library doesn't register admin classes by default, the [example app](#example-app) includes [admin configuration](https://github.com/loopwerk/django-generic-notifications/tree/main/example/notifications/admin.py) that you can copy into your project for debugging and monitoring purposes.

 ## Example App

 An example app is provided, which shows how to create a custom notification type, how to send a notification, it has a nice looking notification center with unread notifications as well as an archive of all read notifications, plus a settings view where you can manage notification preferences.